-COVID-19 and the measures taken in response to the pandemic are also likely to have had a significant impact on mental health, and ESA published a separate guide with suggestions on support for employees.
+COVID-19 and the measures taken in response to the pandemic are likely to have had a significant impact on the mental health of your people.
+Please refer to ESA's previously published guide on suggestions on how to support the workforce.